Drinking Chamomile Tea Extends Lifespan

 A study from Serbia’s University of Novi Sad found that Chamomile not only had antioxidant and antibacterial effects, but also the ability to halt cancer growth among two human cancer cell lines.
 Studies have shown that Chamomile may help protect the liver as well.

 Chamomile’s effectiveness in extending life may also be contributed by its ability to soothe and relax the nerves.
 This is notable because stress has been found as common factor in many chronic disease conditions.
 Many studies have illustrated Chamomile’s ability to reduce stress: For example, a recent German study found that Chamomile was effective in treating generalized anxiety disorder.
+We also discussed how chamomile can help treat depression and anxiety in a related article.

 Beyond these uses, Chamomile has been traditionally used for insomnia, cramping, menstruation issues, ulcers, inflammation, muscle pains and digestive discomfort.